 American Made begins in the late 1970s, Barry Seal is a Rockstar pilot who is great at his job but doesn’t live the glorious life he wants to.
 One day, he meets a CIA agent who notices Barry’s smuggling Cuban cigars into the country.
 To avoid jail time, he agrees to work for the CIA and take pictures of South America for government recon.
 Barry, however, gets the attention of the Medellín Cartel who orders him to smuggle drugs into the country for a cash payout.
 He agrees and suddenly Barry finds himself working in secret for the CIA and the drug cartel while trying to keep his personal life from becoming as volatile as his work life.

 I’ll talk about the film first before covering the truth of the story.
 The film itself is pretty good but has one glaring problem.
-Once you get past the first act, you slowly realize there isn’t much of a plot.
-Instead of watching a film, you are watching a series of events.
+Once you get past the first act, you are watching a series of events.
 The story is told as a series of VHS confessionals by Seal.
 Meaning the pace is rapid and there isn’t much to digest for the audience.
 Cruise is charismatic where he is comfortable working with Liman again.
 The character of Barry Seal follows a pattern of films such as The Wolf Of Wall Street and Gold where the lead actor goes from rags to riches in the dirtiest way and celebrates the excess of success.
 But like these stories, that celebration is short-lived and the harsh reality of dealing with two of the most dangerous organizations in the world catches up to him.